 (1) Unless second order analysis with member bow imperfection is carried out, in accordance with Method M4 in 7.2.2(7) or Method M5 in 7.2.2(8), the stability of members should be verified using the rules given in the following clauses.

 (2) The stability of uniform members in bending and axial compression with doubly symmetric cross-sections which are not susceptible to distortional deformations should be checked according to the method described in the following clauses.
-For mono-symmetric I- , H- and welded box sections, rules given in Annex C.1 should be used.
+For mono-symmetric I- , H- and welded box sections, rules given in Annex C, C.1 should be used.

 NOTE 1 The method given by the technical specification CEN/TS 1993-1-101 is an alternative.
 The applicability of CEN/TS 1993-1-101 can be set by the National Annex.